ttovar17/FreeCodeCamp/README.md

 # myfreeCodeCamp

 New Responsive Web Design

-Learn HTML by building a Cat Photo App
+Learn HTML by Building a Cat Photo App, Project Completed

+I built my own Cat Photo App.
+HTML tags give a webpage its structure by using HTML tags to add photos, buttons, and other elements to the webpage.

 Step 1
 <html>